Rowan-Salisbury Schools receives $26.3 million grant to accelerate renewal - Salisbury Post

 RSS still has to make plans for how to use the funding.
 The district’s annual budget is about $192 million and the grant represents about 2.5% of the district’s budget for the next three years.

 The grant was announced Monday at the end of the district Board of Education’s business meeting.
+Moody said she received an email confirming the district was awarded the grant during the board’s closed session.

 Renewal is a special status granted to RSS that gives the district charter-like freedoms not afforded to any other district in the state like the ability to set its own calendar and make broader lateral entry hires for the district and use funding with fewer restrictions.